Cool, Cool Water

 "Cool, Cool Water" is a song by the American rock band the Beach Boys from their 1970 album Sunflower.
 It was written by Brian Wilson and Mike Love and later issued as an A-sided single in March 1971.

 The song evolved from "Love to Say Dada", an unfinished composition from the band's cancelled Smile album.
 Earlier versions of "Cool, Cool Water" were recorded during sessions for the 1967 albums Smiley Smile and Wild Honey.
-At the insistence of A&R man Lenny Waronker, the song was completed for Sunflower, with Moog synthesizer contributions from Beaver & Krause.
+At the insistence of A&R man Lenny Waronker, the song was completed for Sunflower, with Moog synthesizer contributions from Paul Beaver.

 Brian Wilson described "Cool, Cool Water" as "one of my very, very favorite songs that we ever did."

 Background

 Engineer Stephen Desper stated that Brian Wilson had been obsessed with the riff of "Cool, Cool Water" for years prior to its release, and that the song had evolved from an earlier composition, "I Love to Say Dada".
 Wilson was quoted in the liner notes of a 2000 CD reissue:

 I'm proud of "Cool, Cool Water" because that was a divinely inspired song.
 I had just moved into a new house on Bellagio Road in Bel Air, in March of 1967, and the first day I moved in, there was a piano there, and I went to the piano and wrote "Cool, Cool Water".
 I sat and wrote the gist of it, the basic song.
 It was finished much later of course.